 - b.
 The maximum dimensions of the survival cell between $X_A=0$ and $X_B=0$ are defined by the union of RV-CH-FRONT and the portion of RV-FLOOR-BODY that lies forward of $X_B=0$ and inboard of Y=210. - c.
 Material may be removed from the upper front part of the volume defined in (a) and (b) above.
-In order to do so, a Z-plane must be defined such that the remaining part of RV-CH-FRONT-MIN below it is at least 250mm high in every X-plane.
-Material may be only be removed above this horizontal plane and ahead of $X_c$ =-1600, in two stages: - i.
-After the first stage of material removal, the external surface of the survival cell forward of $X_c$ =-1590, including parts of the survival cell ahead of $X_A$ =0, must enclose all mechanical components and associated brackets of the inboard front suspension at design Legality Ride Height.
-Furthermore, any normal to this external surface must not subtend an angle greater than 25° to an X-plane, with the exception of the areas covered by the structural part of the front impact - ii.
+In order to do so, a Z-plane must be defined such that the remaining part of RV-CH-FRONT-MIN below it is at least 250mm high in every X-plane ahead of $X_c$ =-1600.
+Material may be only be removed above this Z-plane and ahead of $X_c$ =-1600, in two stages: - i.
+After the first stage of material removal, the external surface of the survival cell forward of $X_c$ =-1590, including parts of the survival cell ahead of $X_A$ =0, must enclose all mechanical components and associated brackets of the inboard front suspension at Legality Ride Height.
+Furthermore, any normal to this external surface must not subtend an angle greater than 25° to an X-plane, with the exception of the areas covered by the structural part of the front impact structure. - ii.
 In the second stage, further material may be removed down to the Z-plane defined above.
 In every X-plane, a cumulative total width of 150mm must remain from the surfaces created in the first stage of material removal.

-Structure that lies above the Z-plane and ahead of $X_c$ =-1600 may be removable provided that the fastenings can resist a load of [50, 0, -30] kN, to be demonstrated by calculation.
+Structure that lies above the Z-plane and ahead of $X_C$ =-1600 may be removable provided that the fastenings can resist a load of [50, 0, -30] kN, to be demonstrated by calculation.

-- d.
-Material may be removed from the lower front part of the volume defined in (a) and (b) above to provide a minimal recess for the Timing Transponder required by Article 8.16. - d.
+d.
 With the exception of any minimal apertures for front suspension members, and a recess for the timing transponder, the external surfaces of the survival cell and the external surfaces of the structural part of the front impact structure must coincide over the entire periphery of the survival cell at its front bulkhead.